apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 ## Introduction: The Commit Problem

-Apache Hadoop MapReduce (and behind the scenes, Apache Spark) often write the output of their work to filesystems
+Apache Hadoop MapReduce (and behind the scenes, Apache Spark) often write the output of their work to filesystems.

 Normally, Hadoop uses the `FileOutputFormatCommitter` to manage the promotion of files created in a single task attempt to the final output of